tomatoes-app/tomatoes/INSTALL.md

 All instructions imply that you're in the repository, now.
 ### Required dependencies

-Required dependencies trough Packet-Managers/Manual installation:
+Required dependencies trough Packet-Managers and/or manual installation:
 * Ruby == 2.3.3
 * Ruby-Gems
 * MongoDB (More installation instructions at: https://docs.mongodb.com/manual/administration/install-on-linux/ for your desired distribution)